 Debt Managers Limited are not bailiffs.
 They could, however, request a County Court Judgement which means that the courts could send bailiffs.
 You would have received a lot of warning letters if this was going to happen.

-Debt Managers Limited accepts card payments by phone or via a dedicated payment website.
-You can also pay by direct debit or standing order, or by posting a cheque or postal order.
+You will be able to pay Debt Managers Limited by using your credit card via their website or by calling them up.
+There is also the option to pay the debt by direct debit or standing order, or by posting a cheque or postal order.
 They can supply payment slips for people who would prefer to make payments at a bank branch.